-'Skating at' - a festival that brings skating rinks to unusual locations around Australia.
-In Sydney the ice skating rink is popping up in front of St Mary's cathedral.
+'Skating at' and Winter Magic are festivals that brings skating rinks to unusual locations around Australia.
+In Sydney, ice skating rinks are popping up in front of St Mary's cathedral and in Bondi.

-The festival runs between 2 - 16 July 2017.
+The festivals run between June 29 - July 22 2018.
 Don't have your skating gear with you?
 Not a problem.
 You can hire boots and funny 'penguins' to push your kids around the rink.

-Unfortunately the Cool Yule festival of prior years is not coming back in 2017.
+Unfortunately the Cool Yule festival of prior years ended in 2016 and it looks like it is not coming back in 2018.

 It used to be so fun for anyone dreaming about a white winter.
 An ice skating rink, a floating iceberg, fake snow flakes, mulled wine, winter food, an ice show, frosty fireworks...and you had the complete magical winter experience in Darling Harbour.

 For those of you, who either miss or dream about visiting France, go to the Argyle in The Rocks.
 You will mix with the French and the francophone community and celebrate the 14th of July, the French national day.
-It comes one day early in Sydney - the party starts on Thursday July 13 2017 at 5 pm.
+It comes two days early in Sydney - the party starts on Thursday July 14 2018 from 5 pm till late.

 French champagne, food, music and a bit of cabaret will surely be the ingredients for a memorable night out.